AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from Azure Blob to OSS/Create a migration job.md

 When creating a migration job, you must note the following issues:

--   A migration job occupies the network resources of the source data address and the destination data address.
+-   A migration job occupies the network resources of the source data address and destination data address.
 To ensure business continuity, we recommend that you specify a speed limit for a migration job or perform the migration job during off-peak hours.
 -   Before a migration job is performed, files at both the source data address and the destination data address are checked.
 The files at the destination data address are overwritten during a migration job.
 This occurs if the source files have the same name as the destination files, but have a later update time.
 If two files have the same name but different content, you must change the name of one file or back up the files.
 -   With Data Transport, you can only migrate data of a single bucket rather than all data in an account at a time.